 In December 2004, CenTra assigned us its right to acquire the K and R property, a terminal yard in Dearborn, Michigan from a third party for \$625,000.
 We acquired the property in January 2005.
 Additionally, in February 2005 CenTra paid us \$12,500 for an option to acquire the property and a right of first refusal.
-Under the option, CenTra will have the right, for a three year period, to purchase the property from us for \$688,000, plus the cost of any future improvements we makes to the property.
 Under the right of first refusal, if we receive a bona fide offer from a third party to purchase or lease all or any portion of this property that we decides to accept, we must notify CenTra of this fact and CenTra may elect to lease or purchase, as applicable, the portion of the property that is subject to such offer on the same terms.
+CenTra's option to purchase the property expired in February 2005.